-How to interpret documents I: some Forbes diary entries
+How to interpret documents 1: some Forbes diary entries

 1. Introduction: Interpretation

 [NB.
-A debate regarding how to interpret the documents to be discussed in this ‘how to’, the Forbes diary entries which are provided and commented on below, appears as ‘How to interpret documents II: To the letter or more intuitively?’.]
+A debate regarding how to interpret the documents discussed in this ‘how to’, the number of Forbes diary entries, appears as ‘How to interpret documents 2: To the letter or more intuitively?’.]

-1.1 ‘Interpretation’ is one of those terms like epistemology, ontology and reflexivity in being frequently used but in a taken-for granted-way, with people often talking past each other when discussing it.
+1.1 ‘Interpretation’ is one of those terms like epistemology, ontology and reflexivity, in that it is frequently used but in a taken-for granted-way, with people often talking past each other when discussing it.
 Here it stands for the activity that follows and builds upon analysis, with analysis being the detailed interrogation of some evidence, and interpretation being what is made of it, what it is seen to add up to in addressing some wider question/s.

-1.2 Interpretation, then, is anchored in the analysis of a body of data (which can be theoretical as well as substantive), but also builds on this and takes it a step further in addressing some wider questions or issues.
-Its test is in this sense its ability to promote understanding of its theoretical or substantive basis, its ability to make better sense of this than is provided by the data and its analysis alone.
+1.2 Interpretation, then, is anchored in the analysis of a body of data (which can be theoretical as well as substantive), but it also builds on this and takes it a step further in addressing some wider questions or issues.
+Its ‘test’ in this sense is its ability to promote understanding of its theoretical or substantive basis, its ability to make better sense of this than is provided by the data and its analysis alone.

 1.3 Because of this, for two rather different reasons it is difficult to set out exactly what interpretation consists of.
 Firstly, it will depend on the evidential basis and the analysis made of this.
-And secondly, it will also depend on what the researcher makes of this, on their intellectual input in interpreting beyond the specific details of analysis and data to a wider picture.
-And here it is ‘a’ wider picture, not ‘the’ wider picture, because part of the interpretational activity involved lies in deciding what theme or issue or question the researcher deems it most appropriate to focus their interpretive work on.
+And secondly, it will also depend on what the researcher makes of this, on their intellectual input in interpreting beyond the specific details of analysis and data, to engage with a wider picture.
+And here it is ‘a’ wider picture, not ‘the’ wider picture, because part of the interpretational activity involved lies in deciding what theme or issue or question the researcher deems to be most appropriate to focus their interpretive work on.

 2. The Forbes diaries and the scriptural economy